+Original Research Article

+Assessment of Health Hazards of the Goldsmiths in Tantibazar Area of Dhaka, Bangladesh

+ABSTRACT

-Aims: To find out the major occupational health issues among the goldsmiths and its' causative factors, The study also aims to identify the study populations' exposure to different health hazard in line with their work type and their level of exposure.
+Aims: To find out the major occupational health issues among the goldsmiths and its' causative factors, The study also aims to identify the study populations' health risks in line with their work type, and to estimate the proportion of the goldsmiths vulnerable to those health risks.

 Study design: It is a survey research.